In the era of Covid-19 we felt this article would be a great one to revist.

 Most cities and towns in MA have local laws that prohibit public consumption of alcohol.
 Furthermore, police can lawfully arrest you for being drunk in public without a warrant.

-The Massachusetts RMV will keep certain alcohol related charges such as an OUI (or DUI) on your driving record for at least ten years.
+The Massachusetts RMV will keep certain alcohol related charges such as an OUI (or DUI) on your driving record for at least 10 years.